Eathoublu/ClockWorkOrange/README.md

 # ClockWorkOrange
 A lightweight digital circuit simulation package for humans.
-In memory of Stanley Kubrick's Clockwork Orange.
+In memory of Stanley Kubrick's A Clockwork Orange.